Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Method

 \section{Method}

 \lblsect{Method}

 \looseness=-1 The key insight of \method is that attention scores between tokens decay with increasing spatial and temporal distance.
-This motivates us to allocate computation based on the inherent spatiotemporal correlations in video data.
+This motivates us to allocate computation based on the inherent spatiotemporal correlations.
 In \sect{Spatiotemporal Energy Decay in Attention}, we characterize the spatiotemporal energy decay phenomenon in attention.
-Then, in \sect{Radial Attention}, we formally define \method, which translates energy decay into corresponding compute density reduction, enabling on-hardware speedup.
-We also analyze its complexity and approximation error, showing that the complexity is $\bOnlogn$ and our attention mask effectively captures essential information in the attention.
-Finally, in \sect{Low-Rank Adaptation for Long Videos}, we demonstrate how to extend pre-trained models to longer video sequences using \method.
+In \sect{Radial Attention}, we formally define \method, which translates energy decay into corresponding compute density reduction, enabling speedup.
+We also analyze its complexity and approximation error, showing that the complexity is $\bOnlogn$ and the effectiveness of our mask.
+Finally, in \sect{Low-Rank Adaptation for Long Videos}, we show how to extend pre-trained models to longer videos using \method.